Skip to main content

 How Does Metabolic Health Dictate Peptide Response?

 Metabolic health, primarily dictated by diet and exercise, is another critical determinant of peptide therapy outcomes.
-Many peptides, particularly those that stimulate growth hormone, exert their effects by improving and promoting lipolysis.
+Many peptides, particularly those that stimulate growth hormone, exert their effects by improving insulin sensitivity and promoting lipolysis.
 A state of chronic inflammation and insulin resistance, often driven by a diet high in refined carbohydrates and processed fats, creates a challenging metabolic environment.

 Insulin resistance means that cells, particularly in the muscle and liver, are less responsive to the signaling of insulin.
 This condition is often accompanied by elevated baseline insulin levels (hyperinsulinemia).
 High insulin levels can interfere with the signaling of other hormones and can promote fat storage, directly opposing the goals of therapies using peptides like Tesamorelin, which is specifically indicated for reducing visceral adipose tissue.